kernt-usgs/geo-data-portal/README.md

 	logAbandoned="true"
 	maxActive="20" maxIdle="10" maxWait="-1" />
 ```

+###### Database Setup
 In order to utilize a PostgreSQL database, the target PostgreSQL database either must be set up correctly with the correct schema.
 One way to set up the database correctly is to utilize Liquibase with the included changelogs.
-After user credentials are specified within the included pom.xml running
+After user credentials are specified (within the included pom.xml or through other means), then running
 ```
 mvn liquibase:update
 ```
 will set up the target database with the required schema.

+###### Process Results
 The default location for process results to be stored is in the Tomcat/temp/GDP folder.
 This can be changed with a context.xml element like:
 ```xml
 <Environment name="gdp.path.workspace"			type="java.lang.String" value="{{ gdp_path_workspace }}"		override="false" />